thoughtbot/botcasts/lessons/lesson-1.md

 We use [lifecycle callbacks][] to create two methods based on the name of the [targets][].
-The `shortcutTargetConnected` method will be invoked once the target is connected to the DOM, while the `shortcutTargetConnected` method will be invoked once the target is disconnected from the DOM.
+The `shortcutTargetConnected` method will be invoked once the target is connected to the DOM, while the `shortcutTargetDisconnected` method will be invoked once the target is disconnected from the DOM.

 Anytime an element with a `data-hotkey-target="shortcut"` data attribute appears